sarahfazio/CS338/README.md

 How to run the chrome extension:
+- in the directory, run `python app.py`
 - go to chrome://extensions/
-- click load unpacked to add the "Extension" directory
+- click load unpacked to add the entire directory ( you may need to delete an pycache files)
-- run the extension
+- go to a reddit url